bxlab/cmdb-quantbio/assignments/bootcamp/miniproject-assembly-metrics/assignment/index.md

 ## Grading

-- README -- 2 pt for having all five details (description, URLs, file sizes, first summary, second summary)
+- README -- 2 pt for having all four details (description, URLs, file sizes, results summary)
 - Bash script -- 1 pt for `getGenomes.sh`
-- Python script -- 3 pt for original `assembly-metrics.py`
+- Python script -- 4 pt for original `assembly-metrics.py`
-- N50 statistic -- 2 pt for extending Python script
-- git -- 2 pt for making a commit after each of the five exercises
+- git -- 3 pt for making a commit after each of the five exercises